The Poverty of Philosophy: Content

 The tone of Marx's polemic against Proudhon is set from the outset, with a witty cut in lieu of a foreword:

 "M. Proudhon has the misfortune of being particularly misunderstood in Europe.
 In France, he has the right to be a bad economist, because he is reputed to be a good German philosopher.
 In Germany, he has the right to be a bad philosopher, because he is reputed to be one of the ablest of French economists.
 Being both a German and an economist at the same time, we desire to protest against this double error.... —Karl Marx, Brussels, June 15, 1847."

-Although prominently featuring the word "philosophy" in its title, The Poverty of Philosophy is essentially a book dealing with the subject of critique of political economy—first English-language translator Harry Quelch claimed that the work contained "the groundwork of the theories so fully elaborated in Capital, apart from its exhaustive analysis of the capitalist system of production and distribution" as well as law of value.
-To argue the method to apply the dialectics to political economy, he cites the Science of Logic of Hegel.
-And Marx rejects idea of Proudhon on consumption tax and denial of strike action.
-At the end of the book, he cites the words of George Sand: "Combat or Death: bloody struggle or extinction.
+Although prominently featuring the word "philosophy" in its title, The Poverty of Philosophy is essentially a book dealing with the subject of critique of political economy Its first English-language translator Harry Quelch claimed that the work contained "the groundwork of the theories so fully elaborated in Capital, apart from its exhaustive analysis of the capitalist system of production and distribution" as well as law of value.
+Marx cites the Science of Logic of Hegel. to apply the method of dialectics to political economy, and rejects Proudhon's ideas on a consumption tax and against a strike action.
+At the end of the book, he cites the words of George Sand: "Combat or Death: Bloody struggle or extinction.
 It is thus that the question is inexorably put."
 He also cites the theory of John Gray.
 Indeed, the book has been called by one Soviet scholar "one of the first works of mature Marxism."

+In The Poverty of Philosophy, Marx argues that in acquiring new productive forces, people change their mode of production, in turn changing their social relations.